 The white sturgeon is one of the largest, most magnificent freshwater fish on the planet.
 White sturgeons are North America’s biggest fish; they grow up to 1,500 pounds.
 With shark-like fins and heavy, armored heads, white sturgeon look like relics of prehistory.
 They live in the fresh waters of the Pacific Coast from Alaska to California.
 These fish are carnivorous; as they grow, they eat increasingly larger fish, like shad and herring.

 These cold-blooded animals just might be the stuff of nightmares.
 Deep-sea anglerfish have gigantic mouths filled with needle-like teeth.
 In addition to their teeth, they have a phosphorescent (glowing) antenna sticking straight out of their foreheads.
 This antenna draws unfortunate fish to the anglerfish’s mouth; by the time they realize what’s happening, it’s too late.
 Deep-sea anglerfish grow up to 4 feet long; at least, the females do.
 Males are tiny and spend most of their lives physically attached to a female, taking nourishment from her and providing her with a ready source of sperm in exchange.

 7. King Cobra

-The king cobra is the longest venomous snake in the world.
+The king cobra is the longest venomous snake in the world, typically growing up to 12 feet long but can reach 19 feet long.
 King cobras aren’t as heavy as pythons or anacondas, but what they lack in muscle, they make up for in venom.
 King cobras possess highly toxic venom, which they can spit at would-be attackers.
 These snakes are native to India, Southeast Asia, and Indonesia, where they live in tropical rainforests.
 Like all cobras, they can splay the ribs that make up their necks to create the famous cobra ‘hood.’